 - Get ready (i.e. compile all the documentation) for PCI audit.
-Preferably, you should record all the necessary procedures at initial development phase.
+Preferably, you should record all the necessary procedures at the initial development phase.

 These are just the general conceptual steps, of course.
-For each company the “recipe” will be slightly different.
+For each company, the “recipe” will be slightly different.
 As Shakespeare’s King John said, “…make haste; the better foot before…” Well, there is no particular need to “make haste” (unless you are really short of time).
 But “the better foot before”, is, definitely, the advice to follow, when you are planning to cook something special, repair your accommodation, or replace your legacy payment management system.